Conducting regular and objective performance reviews is a great way to keep your team motivated and successful.

-You can use them before conducting the review to collect relevant information and know what to focus on during the review itself.
+You can use evaluation forms before conducting the review to collect relevant information and know what to focus on during the review itself.

 There are two types of evaluation forms you can use:

-You can use this Goals-based Evaluation Form to evaluate the performance of your employee against a set of goals or objectives.
+Below, you will see a goals-based evaluation form you can use to evaluate the performance of your employee against a set of goals or objectives.